Open Source Will Eat Vertical AI

 So..there it is.
 The inklings of a new platform emerging.
 Whether app publishers will be willing to do this is a totally different question.
 Giving your app away in this new modality has its risks and seeing how OpenAI is trying to do everything everywhere I would be cautious to move in this direction.
 Ultimately, users will decide for them.
 If chat is the way people browse the internet from now on, app publishers won't have a choice.

-There is no "build an MVP, ship fast, measure and validate, iterate, stay efficient."
+Sillicon Valley preaches: “build an MVP, ship fast, measure and validate, iterate, stay efficient.”
 Amazon aims for a Minimum Lovable Product.
-Where others "measure and validate," Amazon "dives deep" and "invents and simplifies."
-Amazon is "customer obsessed"—at the expense of efficiency.
-While I doubt the opposition to Silicon Valley dogma is deliberate, Amazon flips the iterative execution paradigm: start with an uncompromising vision, then figure out how to execute it—not the other way around.
+Where others “measure and validate,” Amazon “dives deep” and “invents and simplifies.”
+“Customer obsession" often comes at the expense of efficiency.
+It’s not a deliberate rebuke to Valley dogma, but it does invert the usual iterative paradigm.

 1) MLP vs. MVP

-When the first Kindle was built, Jeff Bezos insisted on cellular connectivity even though the accepted pattern was syncing via a PC.
-An MVP would have cut wireless.
-Wireless was the riskiest piece and could have sunk the program.
-It stayed anyway, because the vision required it.
+When the first Kindle was built, Jeff Bezos insisted on cellular connectivity even though the default pattern was syncing through a PC.
+An MVP-focused team might have cut wireless to ship on time.
+Wireless was the riskiest part, and much of the team saw it as nonessential to basic viability.
+Bezos kept it because the “magic moment” depended on it.

-Every product starts with a crisp vision, ruthless execution, and good judgment.
-Instead of “ship quick and fail fast,” we “insist on the highest standards.”
-Instead of “incorporate user feedback,” we “invent and simplify.”
-Instead of “iterate,” we “dive deep.”
-We focus on inputs we control to solve the customer problem, not just outputs.
+Instead of “ship quick and fail fast,” Amazonians “insist on the highest standards.”
+Instead of “incorporate user feedback,” Amazon “invents and simplifies.”
+Instead of “iterating” it “dives deep.”

-Intellectual rigor is paramount, and the way it gets catalyzed is through a writing-first process best exemplified by the PRFAQ - a well-known process that can be brutally nitpicky.
-A good PRFAQ requires clarity of thought, which gets continuously sharpened by rewriting and debating every single aspect of the user experience.
-A similar writing culture applies to technical designs, security reviews, and operational readiness.
+Intellectual rigor is the point, and it’s enforced through a writing-first process best exemplified by the PRFAQ—a ritual that can feel brutally nitpicky.
+A good PRFAQ forces clarity of thought.
+Ideas get shaken around until they land as a cohesive whole.
+That same writing culture shows up in technical designs, security reviews, and operational readiness.
 The bar is incredibly high.

 3) Speed vs. quality

-Quality is non-negotiable, but it doesn’t have to slow you down.
+Quality is non-negotiable, but it doesn’t have to slow execution.
 The one-way door vs. two-way door framework keeps decisions fast when they’re reversible and careful when they aren’t.
 “Disagree and commit” turns debate into forward motion.

-We still run segments, VOC, user studies, alphas/betas, and A/B tests.
+Teams inside Amazon still run segments, VOC, user studies, alphas/betas, and A/B tests.
 They’re tools for refinement, not for steering the product away from its vision.
-A/B tests pick the button that converts better; CSAT confirms the app worked as intended.
-Occasionally data exposes an outlier that deserves a strong response, but the vision doesn’t swing with every experiment.
-We don’t “find” product-market fit; we forge it.
+A/B tests pick the button that converts better; CSAT confirms the experience worked as intended.
+Occasionally data surfaces an outlier that deserves a strong response, but the vision doesn’t swing with every experiment.
+Product-market fit is not "found", it's forged.
 As Jeff Bezos likes to point out, when the data and the anecdotes disagree, trust the anecdotes.

 4) Nimble at scale